Nutmeg (association football): Etymology

 An early use of the term is in the novel A bad lot by Brian Glanville (1977).
 According to Alex Leith's book Over the Moon, Brian - The Language of Football, "nuts refers to the testicles of the player through whose legs the ball has been passed and nutmeg is just a development from this".
 The use of the word nutmeg to mean leg, in Cockney rhyming slang, has also been put forward as an explanation.

 Another theory, supported by the OED, was postulated by Peter Seddon in his book, Football Talk - The Language And Folklore Of The World's Greatest Game.
 The word, he suggests, arose because of a sharp practice used in nutmeg exports in the 19th century between North America and England.
 "Nutmegs were such a valuable commodity that unscrupulous exporters were to pull a fast one by mixing a helping of wooden replicas into the sacks being shipped to England," writes Seddon.
 "Being nutmegged soon came to imply stupidity on the part of the duped victim and cleverness on the part of the trickster."
 While such a ploy would surely not be able to be employed more than once, Seddon alleges it soon caught on in football, implying that the player whose legs the ball had been played through had been tricked, or, nutmegged.

 In other sports

 In the National Basketball Association, Manu Ginóbili and Jamaal Tinsley employ the pass between the legs variant.
 Some commentators also use the term "five-hole" when this happens; the term arose in ice hockey for when the puck passes between the goalie's legs into the goal.

-In cricket, England's Nat Sciver had the "Natmeg" shot named after her, when she hit a cricket ball through her legs during a game.
+In cricket, England's Nat Sciver-Brunt had the "Natmeg" shot named after her, when she hit a cricket ball through her legs during a game.

 In cricket, if ball goes through the legs of a fielder, in Kashmiri language it's said to be a taharat of the fielder.
 Taharat is the equivalent of Istinja.